-I will not describe here the well-known facts about one of the most famous conflict between Romans and Gauls – the Battle of Alesia.
-Many books on Celts and many documentaries deal with the subject but I would always pause at the same place thinking that how Caesar had treated Vercingetorix in the end is not really logical.
+I will not describe here the well-known facts about one of the most famous conflicts between Romans and Gauls – the Battle of Alesia.
+Many books on Celts and many documentaries deal with the subject.
+However, I always thought that how Caesar had treated the defeated Vercingetorix, is not really logical.
+Here is why:

-However, Diodorus Sicilus brings out a very interesting information on Gaulic customs:
+But Diodorus Sicilus gives us very interesting information on Gaulic customs:

 Now, this could really be a message worth waiting… for 5 years?